rougin/transcribe/README.md

 ## Using sources

-The previous example uses the `FileSource` that uses `.php` files to load the localized words.
+The previous example uses the `FileSource` which uses `.php` files in getting localized words.
 But `Transcribe` also provides a way in getting the said localized words through a database using the `PdoSource`:

 ``` php
 // index.php